mthorley/arduino-racktempcontroller/README.md

 * Uses [Freetronics OLED](https://www.freetronics.com.au/pages/oled128-quickstart-guide) via SPI to display the temperature and fan states of the rack
 * Works with PWM fans of either 5 or 12V and supports configurable frequency (default 25kHz)
 * Uses an [passive infrared sensor](https://www.keyestudio.com/2016-new-keyestudio-pir-motion-sensor-for-arduino-p0488-p0488.html) to prevent burn in for OLED display, only enabling the display on a PIR trigger
-* Monitors fan tachometer output to verify RPM is within expected range and fan has not stalled - displays and alerts via MQTT on errors
+* Monitors and displays fan tachometer output to verify RPM is within expected range and fan has not stalled
 * Publishes all fan, temperature, error states and logs to an MQTT endpoint and topics for analysis and visualisation
+* Software must support any number of temperature devices and fans to enable testing and reuse

 # Initial Design
 Initial design was based on a separate (non-shield) board using a [MAX31790](https://www.maximintegrated.com/en/products/sensors/MAX31790.html) for fan PWM control and tach measurement integrated with an Arduino Uno using I<sup>2</sup>C. However due to Uno memory limitations of <32k, I upgraded to the Mega with 256k.
 Code is however included under MAX31790FanControl.cpp.